ebshimizu/XNAUtils/README.md

 # XNAUtils
-A library of various classes meant to make life in XNA just a little easier.
+A library of classes meant to make life in XNA just a little easier.

 ## Included Modules